PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 expressions to the typed `Return`/selected `Assign` contract.
 The corrected focused gate passes `338 passed in 20.10s`, the 95-file branch-changed suite passes `1635 passed in 30.60s`, and targeted static validation passes.

+Terminal singleton-MaxPool/Reshape recovery is now characterized as two fixed- schema child results sharing one `ModelIRPassStateScope`.
+The recovery engine already constructs their ordered tuple, while the runner, helper, and sole direct call currently discard it.
+Strict propagation selects the unconsumed observation target `_terminal_singleton_maxpool_reshape_results`; child order, schemas, zero-argument direct use, guarded elementwise-fanout/convpool-output boundary, and sole occurrence are frozen.
+The focused gate passes `397 passed, 1 xfailed in 19.66s`, the 96-file branch-changed suite passes `1636 passed, 1 xfailed in 31.81s`, and targeted static validation passes.